 In managerial finance, professionals arrange required financing for an organization's daily operations and future growth.
 Sources of capital such as lines of credit, corporate paper, term loans, mortgages, bonds, leases, venture capital and IPOs are used to finance seasonal build-ups in working capital and major asset purchases.
 In doing this, financial managers are careful not to expose the organization to unacceptable levels of risk by over borrowing or leaving exposures to currency or interest rate fluctuations unhedged.

-FNCE 4130, Advanced Financial Management (3) (TRU on-campus course) or Nipissing University's ADMN 3117, Financial Management II (3) (distance course)
+One of FNCE 4130, Advanced Financial Management (3) (TRU on-campus) or ADMN 3117, Financial Management II (3) (Nipissing University)

-One of FNCE 4160, Portfolio Management (3) (TRU on-campus course) or Athabasca University's FNCE 470, Portfolio Management (distance course)
+One of FNCE 4160, Portfolio Management (3) (TRU on-campus course) or FNCE 470, Portfolio Management (3) (Athabasca University)

-FNCE 4190, Financial Institutions Management (3) (TRU on-campus course) or Nipissing University's ADMN 2116, Management of Financial Institutions (3) (distance course)
+FNCE 4190, Financial Institutions Management (3) (TRU on-campus) or ADMN 2116, Management of Financial Institutions (3) (Nipissing University)

-Approved 3000- and/or 4000-level courses (normally BBUS or BUEC, with a minimum of 6 credits at the 4000 level.
+Approved 3000- and/or 4000-level courses (normally ACCT, BLAW, BUSN, ENTR, FNCE, HRMN, IBUS, MIST, MKTG, MNGT, ORGB and SCMN), with a minimum of six credits at the 4000 level